vtsynergy/3D-DECT/README.md

 The Cuda compilation tools could be download [here](https://developer.nvidia.com/cuda-downloads).
 Install the Cuda compilation tool for your platform.

 ## How to run

+Go to the respective sub-folder, on the basis of the size of CT scan, and follow steps given below.

 1. Following the [Pre-processing Instruction](https://github.com/vtsynergy/2D-DECT/blob/a739ec299051f5b0526202a456994890cdd8e494/Pre-processing_Instruction.md), convert all CT scans to TIFF format (TIFF images must be represented in Hounds Field (HF) unit), and put all CT scans in ../2D-DECT/Images/original_data/.
 Each scan should be in separate folders.